hello/hello-admin/README.md

 ### Setup

 - Populate Credentials for Local
-  These following actions will wipe out the current datastore entities and create new defaults.
   1. Create AppInfo, AppUser, ZendeskCredentials, SearchifyCredentials by visiting localhost:8080/create/app_against_prod This action will initiate default entities for those essential credentials
   2. Create group entity by visiting http://localhost:8080/api/create_groups